tech-engine/goscrapy/README.md

 goscrapy -v
 ```
 ### 4. Create a New Project
-Create a new **GoScrapy** project:

 ```sh
 goscrapy startproject scrapejsp
 ```
-This will create a new project directory with the all necessary files to begin working with **GoScrapy**.
+This will create a new project directory with all the files necessary to begin working with **GoScrapy**.

 ```sh
 \iyuioy\go\go-test-scrapy> goscrapy startproject scrapejsp